Written by CorpsAfrica/Malawi Volunteer Ms. Margret Balekire Chavula

 “Sometimes it takes only one act of kindness and caring to change a person’s life.” — Jackie Chan.

-The idea of leaving my parents' house and getting settled in a new community as a CorpsAfrica Volunteer seemed exciting from afar.
+The idea of leaving my parents’ house and getting settled in a new community as a CorpsAfrica Volunteer seemed exciting from afar.
 Finally!
 I will be setting up my own home away from home, I would often say.
-After months of anxiously waiting, I got the email saying I had been given the opportunity to be part of the long awaited adventure.
-I had been located to Balaka.
+After months of anxiously waiting, I got the email saying I had been given the opportunity to be part of the long-awaited adventure.
+I had been located in Balaka.

 I was filled with excitement the very first days, as the idea of moving out and living on my own away from family seemed quite exciting (adulthood at last, I would say).
 However, as the days drew nearer, I realized that I was becoming more scared, since it was now beginning to sink in that I will actually be moving out in a few days time to a new community I have absolutely no idea of.
 I started asking myself many questions that had no answers.
 How will I survive in a community with people I barely know?
 How will I even get to the community I have never been to?
 Where do I start from as the only stranger in a community where everyone already knows each other?
 How will I blend in?
 Will I be accepted?